SilkRose/Pony/stories/there/there.md

 I've sat at her makeup desk and stared at myself in the mirror so many times, imagining all the ways she used to dress me up and do my makeup.
 I used to give her a hard time, but I loved it so much.
 How much I'd give to just do it once more with her.
 To do anything once more with her.

+The closest I've been to what could be considered smiling since she… happened at that makeup desk.
+I would have probably smiled if Fluttershy let me keep my eyes closed for more than five seconds.
+She tried so hard, but she isn't her…

+They all tried, but none of it helped.
+Not Fluttershy doing my makeup.
+Not Pinkie throwing me a party.
+Not Twilight reading me Daring Do.
+Not Applejack challenging me to a competition.
+They all cared, but they can't replace her.

+They would never admit it, but I think a few of them are judging me.
+I saw it in their eyes the first time they saw me wearing one of her dresses.
+I was just trying to feel something… anything.
+I can't help that I loved her so much.

+Fluttershy has started asking a lot of questions when she comes over to help me change dresses.
+I don't answer any of them, it's too painful.
+Its hard enough pointing out the dress I want to wear.

 As I'm about to open my eyes and face the reality I knew was awaiting me, a hoof reached over me and held me tight.